Pohlember/GFK_casestudy/README.md

 ## EDA
 Initial exploration of the dataset.

+## Baseline-model
+Model the trend of the dataset and use that as baseline score.

 ## Heuristic-model
 Based on heuristics find new features with predictive power, build a baseline XGBRegressor model and evaluate feature importance in the dataset.